 This refers to intuitive, experience-based learning processes that are rarely formally documented.
 It is very personal in nature and depends on context analysis, and thus is relatively harder to implement in the knowledge management system.
 It is regarded as more worthy than explicit information and usually leads to innovations and profits.

 It is most commonly seen as the magic of some workers, who can perform certain tasks and activities better than others.
 How a senior technician can quickly diagnose as well as fix a problem is also counted as tacit knowledge.

 As you may have already guessed, capturing tacit knowledge is very challenging, and also what drives the importance of breakthroughs and profits.
-Toyota is one of the companies who has made this task of capturing tacit knowledge incredibly easily.
+For example, Toyota is one of the companies that has made this task of capturing tacit knowledge incredibly easily.
 The biggest problem with Toyota was knowledge retention, as senior employees retired, the years worth of knowledge went un-utilized.

 Why do you need a Knowledge Management System (KMS)?

-So far the definition of the term Knowledge Management System sounds promising.
+So far the definition of the term Knowledge Management System sounds promising in this competitive world.
 But it is not good enough to get you started to use one.
 This section of the blog is dedicated to making you look at this from a different view.
 There are several advantages of a knowledge management system, and some of them are:

 Better And Strong Decision Making Powers

 An organization that focuses on knowledge management helps you build a work environment that promotes knowledge sharing.
 Such a work environment ensures that the employees use their sound judgment and are able to easily convey important knowledge to each other as well as the customers.